UoMResearchIT/r-shinysender/README.md

 -   Will serve \~/ShinyApps only

--   Setup of users' accounts on remote Shiny server is out of scope (though will do this eventually)
+-   Setup of users' accounts on remote Shiny server is out of scope